 - Bisquick sausage balls

-Also, for more tasty recipes - just like these armadillo eggs - don't forget to follow us along on YouTube, TikTok, and Instagram.
+Also, for more tasty recipes, don't forget to follow us on YouTube, TikTok, and Instagram.
 We post new ones on them every single day.

 This armadillo eggs recipe makes for the ultimate appetizer or snack that's absolutely loaded with flavor.
 It combines cream cheese filled jalapenos wrapped with savory pork sausage and crispy bacon, all coated in a smoky BBQ sauce.
 In addition to tasting delicious, this recipe also happens to be so, so easy to make.
 In fact, just 15 minutes of prep time is all that's needed to make these armadillo eggs come to life!